-This valuation report also contains certain information to be reported in the June 30, 2020 Comprehensive Annual Financial Report (CAFR) of the Delaware Public Employees' Retirement System (Delaware PERS) under GASB Statement No. 67, as well as additional disclosure information recommended by the Government Finance Officers Association (GFOA).
-The GASB disclosures are based on the use of updated procedures to roll forward the 2019 actuarial valuation liability results.
-The calculation of net pension liability in Section VI is shown as disclosed for the plan year ending June 30, 2020, based on the 2019 funding actuarial valuation liability results.
-We also present a projection of the June 30, 2021 disclosure in Section VI, assuming all actuarial assumptions are exactly met over the coming year, which is based on the 2020 funding actuarial valuation liability results.
-This projection also reflects the methodology change related to the final average compensation described above.
+This valuation report also contains certain information to be reported in the June 30, 2021 Annual Comprehensive Financial Report (ACFR) of the Delaware Public Employees' Retirement System (Delaware PERS) under GASB Statement No. 67, as well as additional disclosure information recommended by the Government Finance Officers Association (GFOA).
+The GASB disclosures are based on the use of updated procedures to roll forward the 2020 actuarial valuation liability results.
+The calculation of net pension liability in Section VI is shown as disclosed for the plan year ending June 30, 2021, based on the 2020 funding actuarial valuation liability results, updated by the roll forward and to reflect the assumption changes adopted by the Board of Trustees as recommended in the recent experience study.
+We also present a projection of the June 30, 2022 disclosure in Section VI, assuming all actuarial assumptions are exactly met over the coming year, which is based on the 2021 funding actuarial valuation liability results.

-As of the June 30, 2020 funding actuarial valuation, the Plan reported a net surplus of \$7.6 million.
-This is a slight decrease from the \$7.7 million surplus for the prior year.
+As of the June 30, 2021 funding actuarial valuation, the Plan reported a net surplus, equivalent to a negative unfunded actuarial liability, of \$11.9 million.
+This is an increase from the \$7.6 million surplus for the prior year.